BRReed/terminal_chess/README.md

 * Open a new console for changes to take affect
 * Play

+## How to play

+* Use long algebraic notation to move pieces
+* Movement format = starting square, ending square: `b2a3`
+* Castling king side enter: `0-0` castling queen side enter: `0-0-0`
+* To request a draw you can enter `draw` or `(=)`.
+Your opponent will have to accept for the draw to go through
+* To resign enter `resign` or `xx`

 ## To Do

 - [ ] Kick out after 3 failed password attempts
 - [ ] Clean up rules
-- [ ] change 'commands' to 'h', 'help', '-h' and integrate with rules section
+- [ ] Change 'commands' to 'h', 'help', '-h' and integrate with rules section
+- [ ] Make powershell script to automate powershell configuration
+- [ ] Implement AI to play against
+- [ ] Separate Piece logic into per-piece files